Gafsa Archaeological Museum

 Gafsa Archaeological Museum is an archaeological museum in Gafsa, Tunisia.
 It sits in the old city center.
 Opposite the museum are ancient Roman pools.

 History of Gafsa

-A large section of the museum is dedicated to the period of history of Gafsa when it was under Roman control.
+A large section of the museum is dedicated to the period of history when it was under Roman control.
 Gafsa was once a Roman frontier town, the headquarters of a garrison.
-A high-ranking military chief would usually be in command of the garrison and resided in Gafsa.
-Articles used in everyday life, like jewellery, coins, sculptures and mosaics, are part of this collection.
-One ostonef the best artifacts is the mosaic pavement that shows a circus game.
+A high-ranking military chief would usually be in command of the garrison and reside in Gafsa.
+Articles used in everyday life, such as jewelry and coins, as well as other artifacts like sculptures and mosaics, are a part of this collection.
+One of the best artifacts is the mosaic pavement that shows a circus game.
 It dates from the 4th century AD.